aishwaryarajan75/Location-based-project-distribution/README.md

 *The jQuery website has a comprehensive documentation and tutorials to get even an absolute beginner in programming to get the ball rolling with this library.

 *jQuery lets you develop Ajax templates with ease, Ajax enables a sleeker interface where actions can be performed on pages without requiring the entire page to be reloaded.

+Q3) What aspect of the implementation did you find easy, if any, and why?
+I felt that the implementation of fetching the data from json file and displaying it in the form of table as eay since i just had to fetch the data from the json file using a url and create a table and populate the data into the table unlike the maps and the bar graph part where i had to add other external links and APIs.
+No doubt, AJAX and jQuery were used for this but implenting this part was easier than implementing maps and bar graph part.

+Q4) What aspect of the implementation did you find hard, if any, and why?